 This is true not only in the case of Mitsubishi but for aftermarket parts made for other car brands as well.
-Look out for the term “OE-quality”.
-It actually refers to aftermarket—not OEM—parts.
-Some marketing terms are aimed at misleading unsuspecting buyers instead of properly informing them.
+Look out for the term "OE-quality".
+It refers to aftermarket—not OEM—parts.
+Some marketing terms are aimed at misleading unsuspecting buyers instead of adequately informing them.

 - Readily available - they're easy to find just like every aftermarket parts for other cars.
 If you're in a rush or need to get one quick, then choosing an aftermarket Mitsubishi part will save you time.

-- Not expensive - they come at a relatively low price due to their availability.
+- Not expensive - they come at a relatively low price due to their abundant supply.

 - They offer you more buying options - you're not limited to just one dealer or auto part source.
-This allows you to compare prices and choose the best deal for you.
+It allows you to compare prices and choose the best deal for you.

 - Not as reliable as a genuine or OEM part - aftermarket parts may lack the necessary tests to ensure their quality and reliability.

 The more difficult choice would be between OEM and aftermarket.
-They’re quite easy to differentiate, though.
-Just bear in mind that an OEM part was made by the manufacturer of the original Mitsubishi equipment.
-The aftermarket part was made by a manufacturer other than the original maker.
+They're quite easy to differentiate, though.
+Just bear in mind that the manufacturer made an OEM part of the original Mitsubishi equipment.
+The aftermarket part was created by a manufacturer other than the original maker.

-As you have seen, each will have its own pros and cons.
-The important things to consider, as you weigh your options in, are how reliable the part you’re buying is and how well it will work with the other parts.
+As you have seen, each will have its pros and cons.
+The important things to consider, as you weigh your options, are how reliable the part you're buying is and how well it will work with the other parts of your car.